 Alan Bean the Artist

 Alan Bean went to night school to study art.
 He was training to be a space shuttle commander at the time, but he decided to give that up, saying that he’d had his chance.
 He’d gone to the Moon and, in his words, “there were others that could command the shuttle just as well as I could”.
 Some people thought he was having a mid-life crisis at that point, others thought that art was not a worthy subject, but he continued.
 “We’re all different, we should preserve that” he says.
 He speaks passionately about his work, of capturing memories of the Moon in a way no-one else can.
-I think it the stories about his art deserve a post of its own.
-Coming soon!
+I think the stories about his art deserve a post of their own.